krruzic/TurtleFaucet/README.md

 ## Running this
 First make sure Turtlecoind is running and fully sync'd.
-Then start `simplewallet` with these args:
+Then start `walletd` with these args:
-`/path/to/simplewallet --wallet-file walletname --password walletpass --rpc-bind-port 32222`
+`/path/to/walletd -w walletname -p walletpass -d`

 `pip3 install -r requirements.txt`
 You'll need to create a file called 'faucet.ini'.